 From the common point of view most computer systems support decision making because all software programs involve automating decision steps that people would take.

-The definition of DSS which has evolved since the 1970s define it as a computer-based system which contains data and analysis models and allows direct interaction.
+The definition of DSS, which has evolved since the 1970's was described in Building Effective Decision Support Systems by Sprague and Carlson [27] define it as a computer-based system, which contains data and analysis models and allows direct interaction.
 This definition can be taken from the narrow or broad point of view.
 The narrow view shows the DSS as a system that essentially solves or gives options for solving a given problem.
 The decision process is structured in a hierarchical manner, user inputs various parameters, and DSS essentially evaluates the relative impact of doing x instead of y.
-The broader definition incorporates the above narrow definition but also includes other technologies that support decision making such as knowledge or information discovery systems, database systems and geographic information systems (GIS) [1], [10].
+The broader definition incorporates the above narrow definition but also includes other technologies that support decision making such as knowledge or information discovery systems, database systems and geographic information systems (GIS) [1], [13].